sbhrwl/aws/1.Basics/2.UseCases/2.Security/DR.md

     - Snapshots are taken that could be used to recreate the system.
     - If the main region fails, you can spin up service in the backup region using the snapshot images and persistent disks.
     - You will have to route requests to the new region, and it's vital to document and test this recovery procedure regularly.
-- Multi Site
-  - You can run your workload simultaneously in multiple Regions as part of a multi-site **active/active** or hot standby **active/passive** strategy.
-  - Multi-site active/active serves traffic from all regions to which it is deployed, whereas hot standby serves traffic only from a single region, and the other Region(s) are only used for disaster recovery

 ## Tips
 - Backup